ifm/developerportal/v1.1.30/_sources/ODS/Recording/ods_data_recording.md.txt

 ## What to record

-All appearing issues, misbehavior or the lack of issues for certain situations are interesting to record. for example:
+All appearing issues, misbehavior or the lack of issues for certain situations are interesting to record.
+For example:

 - Wrongly detected objects (for example wrong distance)
 - Not detected objects